ArtusIndus/arduino-mouse-trap/README.md

 ---

 ## Important Notes
 - EEPROM is cleared on every startup in this version.
+Connect your Arduino before restarting the program.
 - Sensor alignment (LED ↔ phototransistor) is critical.
 - Ambient light may affect readings.
 - Servo positions: